godwillcodes/wpmudev-gdrive-integration/ASSUMPTIONS.md

 2. **No Published Posts:** If `published_posts = 0` but `total_posts > 0`, the Published Posts Ratio is 0.0 (0%).

-3. **All Posts Have Issues:** If all posts have broken links, blank content, or missing images, the respective ratios are 0.0 (0%).
+3. **All Posts Have Issues:** If all posts have blank content or missing images, the respective ratios are 0.0 (0%).

 4. **Mixed Status Posts:** Only published posts are scanned by default, but the dashboard may show all post statuses for the Published Posts Ratio calculation.